 Anyhow, I’m just hiding that part in the middle so that I’m being honest with my amazing support network, but so that maybe most people will just gloss over it to get to the pictures …

-On the way home we stopped off at the Cedar River Watershed, home of Rattlesnake Lake, for a quick look around.
-I was highly entertained by the rain drums (see my YouTube video here!) and was even more entertained by the information centre inside where I got to play the little kiddie games.
-(Yes, I do that and I am not ashamed to admit it!)
+On the way home, we stopped off at the Cedar River Watershed, home of Rattlesnake Lake, for a quick look around.
+I was highly entertained by the rain drums (see the video below) and was even more entertained by the information centre inside where I got to play the little kiddie games.
+(Yes, I do that and I am not ashamed to admit it.)

 We made a couple more stops along the way, too, to see the only railroad “ruins” and to walk on the rocky shore a bit.
 I was going to stack rocks, but there was already someone doing that so I had a wee chat with her about the awesomeness of rock stacking.

 And then we drove home.
 Where I’m now blogging to you before I go and relax in front of the television.
 I wonder what tomorrow will bring …